AntonioLaurance/DronesFlood/README.md

     </p>
 </div>

-The backbone of this project is the IoT protocol the solution relies on, given that, a very limited quantity of resources is at reach of the victims.
-In this case, the protocol used is the MQTT Broker, a protocol that is very lightweight and uses almost no energy at all, capable of machine to machine (M2M) communications neccesary for this context.
-In addittion, to implement this, as a team, we decided to use the open-source implementation of this protocol whose name is Eclipse-Mosquitto, an implementation capable of connecting huge servers and limited smartphones, which allows us to use various network configurations depending on our necesities, being useful in this case, a bridge mode, which distiguishes from a local broker (drones) and a central broker (the server/virtual machine).
+The backbone of this project is the IoT protocol the solution relies on, given that a minimal quantity of resources is within reach of the victims.
+In this case, the targeted protocol to be used is MQTT, which is very lightweight and uses almost no energy, capable of handling the machine-to-machine (M2M) communications necessary for this context.
+Consequently, we have proposed ourselves to use the open-source implementation of the protocol with Eclipse-Mosquitto, which will additionally be capable of connecting massive servers with limited smartphones, allowing us to use various network configurations and adapt to the different conditions of devastating events.
+In this context, it will also be helpful to incorporate a bridge mode that distinguishes between a local broker (drones) and a central broker (the server/virtual machine).

 <div align="center">
     <img src="fig/mqttProtocol.png" width="500">